Transition to new version of CO₂ Performance Ladder begins in 2025

 According to Termeer, the transition from Handbook 3.1 to 4.0 is the biggest revision since the launch of the CO2 Performance Ladder in 2009.
 “This is why we have opted for a very generous transition scheme for the parties involved.
 They are given two years to fully transition to Handbook 4.0.
 With this deadline, we are not forcing anyone to hastily change their systems.
 Certificate holders, contracting authorities and certification bodies (CBs) must all be ready to work with the new handbook.
 If one of the three is not, the rest won’t benefit either.
 It really has to be a collaborative effort.”

-Assessment Certification Bodies in order
+Assessment certification bodies in order

-The first group to start working on the transition after the publication of the new Handbook on 14 January 2025 will be the Certification Bodies, says Termeer.
+The first group to start working on the transition after the publication of the new Handbook on 14 January 2025 will be the certification bodies, says Termeer.
 “In total, there are currently 15 of them.
 They will have six months to arrange their accreditation for the new standard.
 Accreditation bodies will check whether the assessment methodology of the CBs complies with the 4.0 version.
 By giving all CBs six months to get their accreditation, we ensure a level playing field.
 Otherwise, a particular CB may have happened to have already scheduled an appointment with their regulator in February, while another would only get their turn in May.
 That could have given the former a competitive advantage, which we wanted to avoid.”

 Certificate holders switch within two years